rmcelreath/VLEGT/README.md

 ## Week 4
 Add kin assortment to the repeated prisoner's dilemma from Week 3.
 Rederive the invasion and stability conditions for Tit-for-Tat, assuming pairs of individuals are relatives with coefficient of relatedness r.
 How much relatedness is needed for TFT to invade when rare?
 How do relatedness r and relationship duration w interact?

+## Week 5
+No week 5 homework - you are free